freakwolfdev/vite-react-tailwind4-template/README.md

 ### How It Works

-1. **Before every commit**, the system automatically runs:
+1. **Before every commit**, Lefthook automatically runs:
    - `bun run type-check` - TypeScript type checking
-   - `bun run pre-commit` - Biome linting and formatting
+   - `bun run biome check --write` - Biome linting and formatting on staged files

 2. **If errors are found**:
    - ❌ Commit is blocked